 Welcome to Rosebank School.

 Rosebank School is a specialist primary school accredited by the National Autistic Society.
 We provide an excellent education for children with autism, Asperger’s Syndrome, social and communication difficulties and associated learning difficulties.
 We are registered to admit pupils aged 4 to 11 years of age.
-All pupils have access to NHS Commissioned Speech and Language Therapy, Physiotherapy and Occupational Therapy (if appropriate) and families are supported by our Family Support Worker.
+All pupils have access to NHS Commissioned Speech and Language Therapy, Physiotherapy and Occupational Therapy (if appropriate) and all our families are supported by our Family Support Worker.

 To ensure that our pupils are able to generalise the skills that they learn within school, all pupils take part in weekly Independence and Community Participation visits which are themed in line with the Autism Education Trust Progression Framework.